peter-banfield/baseball-machine-learning/README.md

 Once the subset is moved into a smaller file, we find the relevant values from the file and assign values to the data.

-Since our inputs are 'classes' (Day/Night, Day of the Week, away team, home team) we must translate these classes into numerical values in order to regress on the data.
+Since our inputs are non-numerical (Day/Night, Day of the Week, away team, home team) we must translate these classes into numerical values in order to regress on the data.

-We assigned each 'class' a numerical value in a non-decreasing order of their average attendances (multiple attendance points per 'class' value).
+We assigned each data value a numerical value in a non-decreasing order by their average attendances over that value (multiple attendance points per data value).
 * This means that each subset of data will have different values for the 'classes'
      * For instance Monday could be assigned the value of 1 for one subset of data and 2 for another